5 Blog Post Types That Work for Service-Based Businesses

-So, you have a kick-ass blog, but you aren’t sure what to write?
+So you have a kick-ass blog but aren’t sure what to write?

 A common conundrum.